cs2043-sp16/lecture-demos/lec08/README.md

    - One solution is to write `'Hi '"$FOO"', how are you?'`
    - I told you, `bash` is rarely pretty.
    - <a href="http://stackoverflow.com/a/13802438/3814202" target="_blank">This SO answer</a> gives a good explanation of why.
 Single quotes preserve everything!

+### When you are Finished

+Go ahead and `git add` your `nav.sh` script, as well as the beautiful new html files you have generated automatically!

+Follow it all up with a `git commit` and `git push` to store your work online!